Automox Remote Tools with Splashtop – Full User Guide

 Apple does not allow Screen Recording or Microphone access to be granted silently.

-Starting and Managing Remote Sessions
+Starting and Managing Remote Control Sessions

 When the Splashtop RMM App and Streamer are installed and registered, you can connect instantly.

-Starting a session
+Starting a Remote Control Session

-During the session
+During the Session

 - You'll have full keyboard, mouse, and display control (once permissions are granted).